IKF PAST NEWS

 Fernandez and Gonzalez will meet March 31st at the Jai Alai Sports Center in Tijuana, Mexico for the vacant IKF Pro Super Heavyweight Mexico National Title.
 If these were the only 4 opponents to choose from, the winner of the Gonzales - Fernandez bout would be a great opponent to face a winner of a Johnson Vs Collyer bout for an IKF Pro North American Title and the winner fight TeRangi.
 However, scheduling conflicts make the Collyer - Johnson bout impossible.
 Of course, this is if the only 4 possible opponents were from North America.

 Who else was offered this bout?
-The obvious possible opponents from North America such as #8 ranked Jean Claude Leuyer (L) of San Jose, CA, USA, MuayThai Fighter Duke Roufus of Milwaukee, Wisconsin, USA and #7 ranked Maurice Smith (Below Right) of Seattle, Washington, USA were all potential opponents, however all 3 are booked for the K-1 USA event the month before (May) this event so their not going to take a title bout instead of a shot at the K-1 Gold!
+The obvious possible opponents from North America such as #8 ranked Jean Claude Leuyer of San Jose, CA, USA, MuayThai Fighter Duke Roufus of Milwaukee, Wisconsin, USA and #7 ranked Maurice Smith of Seattle, Washington, USA were all potential opponents, however all 3 are booked for the K-1 USA event the month before (May) this event so their not going to take a title bout instead of a shot at the K-1 Gold!
 And who could blame them with the potential winning purse for the winner.

 So with the addition of K-1, the Super Heavyweight bout has been almost impossible to match in both International & MuayThai Rules.
-Even IKF Pro MuayThai World Champion Matt Skelton (L) turned this bout down because the purse wasn't enough, not to mention though that he is scheduled to defend his IKF World MuayThai Title in April in England.
+Even IKF Pro MuayThai World Champion Matt Skelton turned this bout down because the purse wasn't enough, not to mention though that he is scheduled to defend his IKF World MuayThai Title in April in England.
 So the question are, "What purse IS ENOUGH?" and "Will the challenger for this bout come down to the 4 mentioned above?"
 Our answer?
 WHY NOT!

 Although it would be nice to match up one of the #1 through #6 ranked fighters in the IKF International Rules Rankings which are Ernesto Hoost, Jerome LeBanner, Peter Aerts, Ricky Nicholson, Mike Bernardo and Ray Sefo against the number 9 ranked TeRangi but with the K-1 money awaiting, it just isn't possible.
 With so many sanctioning bodies out there with so many World Titles, the final answer is, "Show me the Money!"
 And again, Who could blame them!